isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-long-do-squirrels-live.markdown

 Related:
 [Squirrels Poison](https://pestpolicy.com/best-poison-for-squirrels/)
 ## **How Long Do Squirrels Live?**
-The life span of a squirrel is dependent on its species and the predisposing factors.Â For instance, squirrels in captivity live longer than those that live in the wild.
+The life span of a squirrel is dependent on its species and the predisposing factors.
+For instance, squirrels in captivity live longer than those that live in the wild.
 The life span of the squirrels in the wild is shorter than those that live in captivity.
 - Squirrels have predators like hawks, dogs among other carnivores in the wild.
 They barely survive even two years of their life.
 In case this happens, most of these squirrels can live between 6-12 years on average.
 - Squirrels can be categorized into 3 species which include flying squirrels, ground and tree squirrels.
 ### **1. Ground squirrels **
-Ground squirrels'Â life span varies from 2-4 years.
+Ground squirrels' life span varies from 2-4 years.
 Female squirrels live longer with a life span of 4 years while male squirrels live up to 2 years.
 This is according to the research carried out on California ground squirrels.
 ### **2. American red squirrel **
 The average life span of an American red squirrel is 5 years.
 Though this is not the case with most squirrels and 25% will live beyond one year.
 - Unlike ground squirrels, male red squirrels live longer than female ones.